atoms-ufrj/playmol/doc/commands.md

 	define 	<variable> as <string>

-* _variable_ = a name to be assigned to the defined variable
+* _variable_ = a valid name to be assigned to the defined variable
 * _string_ = a single character string

 **Description**:

 This command defines a variable that contains a character string to be substituted in forthcoming commands.

-The parameter _variable_ must be a single string with no comment tags (#) and no wildcard characters (* or ?).
+The parameter _variable_ the must be a single character string containing only letters (A-Z or a-z), numbers (0-9), and underscores (_).
+The first character must necessarily be a letter.
+IMPORTANT: variable names are case-sensitive.

-The parameter _value_ must be a single string with no comment tags (#).
-It can contain wildcard characters (* or ?).
+The parameter _value_ must be a single character string with no comment tags (#).

-Substitution is done in forthcoming commands by enclosing the defined variable name between symbols "${" and "}", with no spacing.
-Every time the sequence "${" is found in a command, Playmol will admit that a variable is being referred to.
-An error message will be produced if a closing bracket "}" is not found afterward.
-The actual command will only be issued after the variable has been replaced by its value.
-There can be multiple references to variables in a single command.
+Substitution is done in forthcoming commands by either preceding the variable name with a symbol "$" or enclosing it between symbols "${" and "}", with no spacing.
+Every time the symbol "$" is found in a command, Playmol will admit that a variable is being referred to.
+The actual command will only be issued after all variables have been replaced by their values.

 **Example**: